AfraidYetJoyful/ingenium_cartographer/README.md

 ## A Brief Note About the Jazzy Branch

-This is a branch off a main codebase which was written almost 10 years ago.
+&nbsp; &nbsp; &nbsp; This is a branch off a main codebase which was written almost 10 years ago.
 Much of the knowledge of how the original codebase worked has since been lost.
 Therefore, in the summer of 2025, Abraham began to reverse-engineer the various scripts, learning bash as he did so.
 In the above scripts, comments which were original to the document are denoted by a solitary hashtag: #.
 Abraham's original reverse-engineering comments are denoted by a triple hashtag: ###.
 These represent his best guess as to what the code does, but he did not write it nor does he fully understand all of it.

 Thereafter, Abraham's comments are denoted by #AB